massanoori/THRotator/docs/en/_sources/pages/install.rst.txt

 - Phantasmagoria of Flower View (Th09)
 - Shoot the Bullet (Th095)

-If you would like to install THRotator to one of the following or later products, the file to copy is ``d3d9/d3d9.dll``.
+If the game is one of the following or later, the game is Direct3D 9-based.

 - Mountain of Faith (Th10)
 - Subterranean Animism (Th11)